-2. Demonstration of your knowledge of course content (5%).
+- 1. Attendance You are to attend every class.
+Attendance will be monitored from weeks 3 to 14 due to the add/drop period.
+Missing more than two classes will result in a lower attendance grade. - 2.
+Demonstration of your knowledge of course content.
 You are to demonstrate a strong understanding of the literature and add value to class activities and discussions.
-This grade includes answering the preparation questions for the six case studies and participating in the class discussions.
+To help you prepare for each class, weekly "Reading Preparation Questions" are posted on Canvas, under Course Documents.
+This grade includes answering the preparation questions for the six case studies.
 You are required to submit a hard copy of your typed responses to the questions below at the beginning of class.
 Each set of preparation questions is worth 10 points.
-Late submissions will receive 0 point.
+Late submissions of preparation questions will not be accepted.
 Additionally, you are strongly discouraged from using external sources to answer case questions.
 However, if you do use any sources, they must be properly cited.
 Otherwise, your responses will be considered plagiarized.